This is a recipe for sole meunière, which is a completely logical way to prepare fish, in my humble opinion.

 Preparing something “meunière” means that you’re using flour, since meunier means “miller.”
-It’s pronounced muh-nyay (meunier) and muh-nyair (meunière).
+It’s pronounced muh-nyay for masculine nouns (meunier) and muh-nyair for feminine nouns (meunière).
 This totally reminds me of the nursery rhyme my mother-in-law used to sing to Juliet when we first arrived in France.

 “Meunier, tu dors.
 Ton moulin va trop vîte.
 Meunier, tu dors.
 Ton moulin va trop fort.”

 which translates to “Miller, you’re sleeping!
 Your mill is going too fast!
 Miller, you’re sleeping.
 Your mill is going too strong.”

 It’s cute.
 You can listen to it here: